 THE whole world sometimes seems to take to the game of "high jinks"-to put its tongue into its cheek and befool itself by making a jest of the most solemn affairs.
-The Plenipotentiaries sitting in Paris to settle the Bolgrad difficulty, and coolly preparing future traps; Sir ROBERT PEEL, colleague of Lord PALMERSTON, lecturing on the Brummagem magnificence and impudent pretensions of Russia; the unfrocked priest VERGBR carving Archbishop SIBOUR's heart by way of retributive justice, and a final argument against the Immaculate Conception; the German States arranging to keep Prussia and Switzerland from getting at each other in mortal combat; Mr. Superintendent BowRING bombarding the Chinese, as a compulsory mode of making them receive his visiting card-these are incidents which make the Review of the Week read like an account of a nightmare.
+The Plenipotentiaries sitting in Paris to settle the Bolgrad difficulty, and coolly preparing future traps; Sir Robert Peel, colleague of Lord Palmerston, lecturing on the Brummagem magnificence and impudent pretensions of Russia; the unfrocked priest VERGER carving Archbishop Sibour's heart by way of retributive justice, and a final argument against the Immaculate Conception; the German States arranging to keep Prussia and Switzerland from getting at each other in mortal combat; Mr. Superintendent Bowring bombarding the Chinese, as a compulsory mode of making them receive his visiting card-these are incidents which make the Review of the Week read like an account of a nightmare.

 The Conference in Paris settled exactly those things which the superiors of the Plenipotentiaries had already settled elsewhere; that is to say, with the help of an abundance of maps produced in December, to correct the bunglings which the Russian Plenipotentiaries gladly witnessed in March, the assemblage solemnly retraced a new and practicable boundary, keeping Russia back from the Danube.
 But when they came to settle the evacuation of the Principalities by Austria, the evacuation of "the internal waters of Turkey" by the British fleet, and "the final execution of the treaty," they could only discuss, and write down that they had settled something, leaving the event to the chapter of accidents.
-The meeting in Paris was a solemn mystification, following on the mystification of March and April last, and prefatory to the mystifications of April or May next, when the Plenipotentiaries will meet again and discuss what they have not done.
-Sir ROBERT PEEL's lecture at Birmingham is a commentary on this slowly consummated Treaty of Peace with Russia.
+The meeting in Paris was a solemn mystification, following on the mystification of March and April last, and prefatory to the mystifications of April or May next, when the Plenipo tentiaries will meet again and discuss what they have not done.

+Sir Robert Peel's lecture at Birmingham is a commentary on this slowly consummated Treaty of Peace with Russia.
 The system of that magnificent Empire, he makes out, is a gigantic lie.
 The CZAR is engaged in an hereditary attempt upon the liberty of Europe, just as his subjects are engaged in a constant attempt to cheat the traveller.
-They made Sir ROBERT pay 60% for a dinner, 100% for the hire of a horse, and, in fact, performed upon Sir ROBERT with our honourable nation, as he said, he had such tricks as make us ask whether their success instructed the soldiers not to resist us!
-He else?
-Their only magnificence, according to him, consists in the magnificence of their knavery; and if Sir ROBERT was a dupe, he had colleagues in the Paris Conference.
-But if Sir ROBERT sees through the trickery, how is it that his colleagues are so blind?
-How is it that he can describe swindlers who excel the REDPATHS and SAWARDS of our criminal life, and yet his chief, Lord PALMERSTON, permits us to be formally bamboozled in Paris? \mathbf{Is} not this like a nightmare incident?
+They made Sir Robert pay 601. for a dinner, 1001. for the hire of a horse, and, in fact, performed upon Sir Robert such tricks as make us ask whether their success else?
+Their only magnificence, according to him, consists in the magnificence of their knavery; and if Sir Robert was a dupe, he had colleagues in the Paris Conference.
+But if Sir Robert sees through the trickery, how is it that his colleagues are so blind?
+How is it that he can describe swindlers who excel the REDPATHS and SAWARDS of our criminal life, and yet his chief, Lord PALMERSTON, permits us to be formally bamboozled in Paris?
+Is not this like a nightmare incident?

-Like a nightmare, most certainly, is that scene in which Archbishop SIBOUR enters to bless the assembled congregation of a church, and is literally stuck by a butcherly agitator who had been expelled from the priesthood.
-It is MERCUTIO who says that "men wear their necks about them !"
+Like a nightmare, most certainly, is that scene in which Archbishop Sibour enters to bless the assembled congregation of a church, and is literally stuck by a butcherly agitator who had been expelled from the priesthood.
+It is MERCUTIO who says that "men wear their necks about them!"
 The French are a mercurial people, and they will completely appreciate this hint, that if dignitaries in church, or out of church, are tyrannical-or even if they put down the absurd pretensions of turbulent subordinates-they may be made accountable in a very dangerous and painful manner.